availproject/avail-light-tracking-service/README.md

 The Avail Tracking Service verifies the incoming ping using the SS58 encoded LCs public key and stores it locally in RocksDB.
 Tracking Service data is persisted across restarts (WIP).

+## ⚠️ Warning

+**This is an alpha version of the Avail Light Tracking Service.
+Additional features are currently in development, and bugs are to be expected.
+Use in production environments is not recommended at this stage.**

 ## Setup

 Build the tracker from source: